gaus-fleet-lab/developer-documentation/docs/getting-started.md

 ```
 See the full bash code [check-for-update.sh](../curl/check-for-update.sh)

-This call will return either a empty json object if there where no update or a update manifest.
+This call will return either a empty json object if there where no update or an update manifest.

 For more information: [check-for-update](../docs/check-for-update.md)